A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

-Thus $C$ is a cone structure, and it remains to be shown that $C$ is closed and proper not only pointwise but as subbundle of $TM \setminus (TM)_0$.
-Our approach is similar to Minguzzi \cite{Min:cone}*{Proposition 2.4} in the Lorentzian case: We first prove closedness which by \cite{Min:cone}*{Proposition 2.3} immediately also implies upper semicontinuity of the multivalued map $p \mapsto C_p$.
-In a second step, we show lower semicontinuity directly and by continuity conclude properness using \cite{Min:cone}*{Proposition 2.5}.
+Thus each $C_p = \overline{\operatorname{co}}~ \mathcal{C}_p$ is a proper (convex) cone and it remains to be shown that the cone structure $C$ is closed and proper not only pointwise but as subbundle of $TM \setminus (TM)_0$.
+Our approach makes use of the multivalued map $p \mapsto \mathcal{C}_p$ for which we establish continuity similar to Minguzzi \cite{Min:cone}*{Proposition 2.4} in the Lorentzian case and then transfer this property to $p \mapsto C_p$: We first prove closedness of $\mathcal{C}$ which by \cite{AuCe:setvalued}*{Theorem 1.1.1} immediately also implies upper semicontinuity.
+In a second step, we show lower semicontinuity of $\mathcal{C}$ directly.
+Continuity extends to $C$ via conic combinations and we conclude properness using \cite{Min:cone}*{Proposition 2.5}.

 Suppose $p \in M$ and $U$ is a chart neighborhood of $p$.
-The cone bundle is characterized by nonpositivity of the function
+The cone bundle $\mathcal{C}$ is characterized by nonpositivity of the function

 which is continuous on the associated local trivialization $U \times \RR^n$ of the tangent bundle.
 The interior is characterized by negativity of $f$.

 Note that